MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/change-a-user-name-and-email-address.md

   - If you get the error message "**We're sorry, the user couldn't be edited.
 Review the user information and try again**," it means you aren't an Office 365 global admin and you don't have permissions to change the user name.

+## Set the primary email address

-## Use the new admin center to set the primary email address
+### Use the new admin center to set the primary email address

 The new admin center is available to all Microsoft 365 admins.
 You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
 For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).